-6. Duties of District Executive Committee.-It shall be the duty of the District Executive Committee:
+6. Duties of District Executive Committee-It shall be the duty of the District Executive Committee:

 - a.
 To enforce all rules and regulations, to settle all disputes and all questions of eligibility arising inside the district.
-There shall be appeal from any decision rendered by this committee. - b.
+There shall be no appeal from any decision rendered by this committee. - b.
 To certify to the State Office an eligible district champion not later than the date prescribed on the League Calendar for such certification, after which the Committee's functions cease.
-In case of dispute, certification to the State Office shall be in the form of a written notice naming the eligible school and must be signed by a majority of the members of the District Executive Committee; provided the State Committee shall have the authority to reject for inter-district competition any football team whose district committee has adopted any rule or regulation limiting the eligibility of players beyond the requirements set forth in the Constitution and Rules and the Football Plan. - c.
-To arrange a round-robin schedule in the district to close not later than the date designated in the 1955-56 League Calendar for each respective class.
-In districts that have more than ten participating schools sub-districts shall be created, in which case round-robin schedules shall be arranged in the sub-districts to close in sufficient time to schedule an elimination game or series so that the district championship may be determined by the proper time.
-Districts with fewer than ten schools may be subdivided.
+In case of dispute, certification to the State Office shall be in the form of a written notice naming the eligible school and must be signed by a majority of the members of the District Executive Committee; provided the State Committee shall have the authority to reject for inter-district competition any football team whose district committee has adopted any rule or regulation limiting the eligibility of players beyond the requirements set forth in the Constitution and Rules and the Football Plan.